AZentertain: Tucson, Arizona Gold Rush

 Hunt for Gold and Legends in the Santa Catalina Mountains

-The search for gold and treasures in the Cañada del Oro of the Santa Catalina Mountains, north of Tucson, Arizona, may have started as early as the 1500s with the expedition of Coronado.
+The search for gold in the Cañada del Oro (Canyon of Gold), north of Tucson, Arizona, may have started as early as the 1500s with the expedition of Coronado.

-The arrival of the Spaniards in the 1700s also contributed to the legends of lost Spanish Jesuit mines and the bullions of gold buried in the Santa Catalina mountains.
-Gold placer deposits in the Cañada del Oro, (Cañon of Gold) which runs through the Santa Catalinas, were well exploited by the Spaniards.
-Read more about gold in the Catalinas.
+The arrival of the Spaniards in the 1700s also contributed to the legends of lost Spanish Jesuit mines with tales of bullions of gold treasure still buried in the Santa Catalina Mountains.

 Lost civilizations of the mountains

 In February 2020, join in the Annual Buffalo Bill Cody Days at the Oracle Inn Steakhouse & Lounge in Oracle.
 Free entertainment, presentations, book talks, movies, treats, and a treasure hunt for kids.
 Free jewelry drawing for gold and silver mined from the Santa Catalina Mountains

 Explore the legends of the lost Iron Door mine of the Santa Catalinas, buried Spanish gold, silver, and the Tucson Gold Rush of the 1880s.
 Discover the rich history and the stories of the Santa Catalinas recorded over the centuries.